 After removal, the space where your tooth has been will continue to bleed within 24 hours.
 It’s normal to notice minimal gushing although it’s continuous.
 Your dentist will put gauze on it right after the operation and will instruct you to apply steady and firm pressure.
 You will have to bite down on the gauze for a span of 30 minutes.

-Do not break this pattern and try to leave the bleeding wound open or you will invite a tooth extraction infection.
+Do not break this pattern and try to leave the wound open to avoid a tooth extraction infection.
 When the flow returns after a while, just apply a new and clean cloth.

 Sometimes, the bleeding will continue after 24 hours.
 This time, use a moistened gauze and constantly put prolonged pressure repeatedly.
 When this fails, immediately seek your dentist’s advice.